 What to expect during your appointment

-Doctor’s generally approve any qualifying condition.
-You must have one of the qualifying conditions for to get a medical card in Oklahoma.
-The qualifying conditions include chronic pain, cancer, HIV positive status, AIDS, Parkinson’s disease, epilepsy, Lou Gehrig’s disease (amyotrophic lateral sclerosis), inflammatory bowel disease, multiple sclerosis, spasticity, and Huntington’s disease.
+Doctors generally approve any qualifying condition.
+As of the writing of this article, the state has not applied a firm list of conditions.
+In general, most qualifying conditions include chronic pain, cancer, HIV positive status, AIDS, Parkinson’s disease, epilepsy, Lou Gehrig’s disease (amyotrophic lateral sclerosis), inflammatory bowel disease, multiple sclerosis, spasticity, and Huntington’s disease.

 Chronic pain is described as any severe, debilitating pain that the practitioner determines worsens health and functional capability, pain that has intolerable side-effects, that has or is expected to last three months or longer, and other types of therapy that have either failed to treat or are too harmful to apply.
 Chronic pain also includes wasting syndrome (cachexia), seizures and severe muscle spasms, severe nausea, ongoing headaches, stomach aches, or any pain that has been continual.

-At the doctor’s appointment, you simply let them know what condition you are suffering from, and the will discuss possible treatments to treat with medical cannabis.
+At the appointment, you simply let them know what condition you are suffering from, and the will discuss possible treatments to treat with medical cannabis.
 At the end of the appointment, the doctor will determine if you are approved.
 One of the best things about using Veriheal is that, if you are not approved, then your consultation and evaluation are free.
-The doctors want to help you to try medical cannabis for your treatment is it makes sense for your health.
+The doctors want to help you to try medical cannabis for your treatment and ensure that it makes sense for your health.

 What are the requirements for medical marijuana in Oklahoma?